cilium/cilium/Documentation/troubleshooting.rst

 Troubleshooting steps:
 ~~~~~~~~~~~~~~~~~~~~~~

+1. Run `cilium-health status` on the node of the source and destination
+   endpoint.
+It should describe the connectivity from that node to other
+   nodes in the cluster, and to a simulated endpoint on each other node.
+   Identify points in the cluster that cannot talk to each other.
+If the
+   command does not describe the status of the other node, there may be an
+   issue with the KV-Store.

-1. Run `cilium monitor` on the node of the source and destination endpoint.
+2. Run `cilium monitor` on the node of the source and destination endpoint.
    Look for packet drops.

 When running in :ref:`arch_overlay` mode:

-2. Run `cilium bpf tunnel list` and verify that each Cilium node is aware of
+3. Run `cilium bpf tunnel list` and verify that each Cilium node is aware of
    the other nodes in the cluster.
 If not, check the logfile for errors.

-3. If nodes are being populated correctly, run `tcpdump -n -i cilium_vxlan` on
+4. If nodes are being populated correctly, run `tcpdump -n -i cilium_vxlan` on
    each node to verify whether cross node traffic is being forwarded correctly
    between nodes.